 For reference, the American Heart Association and American College of Cardiology guidelines for prevention of cardiovascular risk state that reduction of sodium down to 1,500 mg/day can result in greater reduction in blood pressure (a major risk factor for heart disease and death) than higher levels.

-The American Heart Association examined the new study and found several limitations (discussed in a blog post by the association's president).
+The American Heart Association examined the new study and found several limitations.
 Ultimately, there is nothing in the new study that will cause the association to change its sodium recommendations.

 Here are a few other points from the study: